Alabama vs. Maryland Predictions & Picks - NCAA Tournament Second Round

 Under (144.5)

-Alabama is 20-12-0 against the spread, while Maryland's ATS record this season is 20-11-0.
-A total of 15 out of the Crimson Tide's games this season have gone over the point total, and 11 of the Terrapins' games have gone over.
-The two teams combine to score 152.9 points per game, 8.4 more points than this matchup's total.
-Alabama has a 4-6 record against the spread while going 8-2 overall in the past 10 contests.
-Maryland has gone 6-4 against the spread and 6-4 overall in its last 10 games.
+Alabama has a 20-12-0 record against the spread so far this season compared to Maryland, who is 20-11-0 ATS.
+The Crimson Tide are 15-17-0 and the Terrapins are 11-20-0 in terms of hitting the over.
+The teams average 152.9 points per game, 8.4 more points than this matchup's total.
+Alabama is 4-6 against the spread and 8-2 overall in its past 10 games, while Maryland has gone 6-4 against the spread and 6-4 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.